 301 University Boulevard

-Lehn Benjamin has spent the past 25 years working on issues facing marginalized communities.
-She worked in South Africa during the democratic transition, on the Senate Banking Housing and Urban Affairs Committee as a Congressional Fellow, and for the U.S. Department of the Treasury’s Community Development Financial Institutions Fund.
-Prior to joining the faculty at the school, she spent 10 years on the faculty at George Mason University where she taught courses on nonprofit management, public management and evaluation.
+I have spent the past 25 years working to address issues of inequity.
+I worked in South Africa during the democratic transition, on the Senate Banking Housing and Urban Affairs Committee as a Congressional Fellow, and for the U.S. Department of the Treasury’s Community Development Financial Institutions Fund.
+Prior to joining the faculty at the school, I spent 10 years on the faculty at George Mason University where I taught courses on nonprofit management, public management, and evaluation.

 - PHST 602 Qualitative Methods

 Client-Citizens in Nonprofit Organizations

 - Benjamin, L. M. (2020).
 Bringing beneficiaries more centrally into nonprofit education and research.
 Nonprofit and Voluntary Sector Quarterly.

 - Benjamin, L. M. (2018).
 Client authority in nonprofit human service organizations.
 In Handbook of community movements and local organizations in the 21st century (pp. 141–154).
 Springer.

 - Benjamin, L. M., & Brudney, J. L. (2018).
 What do voluntary sector studies offer research on co-production?
 In T. Brandsen, B. Verschuere, & T. Steen (Eds.), Co-production and co-creation (pp. 49–60).
 Routledge.

 - Karriem, A., & Benjamin, L. M. (2016).
 How civil society organizations foster insurgent citizenship: Lessons from the Brazilian landless movement.
 VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations, 27(1), 19–36.